 As previously stated, the Norse and Celtic settlers brought the horse to Iceland.
 Horses were essential to the pagan people as they were packhorses, used as a sacrifice to the pagan gods and a food source.

 When Icelanders became Christian around 1000, they lost their religious freedom.
 The new Christian laws specially named three pagan customs.
-They were forbidden: eating horses, carrying babies to die of exposure, and sacrificing to the Gods.
+They forbade eating horses, cats, dogs, and foxes, carrying babies to die of exposure, and sacrificing to the Gods.
 If you practised anything other than Christianity, you could be exiled for three years as punishment!

 However, the authorities looked the other way for the first years as long as you practiced your paganism secretly.